naterfute/ytdownload/README.md

 ## Important!

+Please do Note that this Runs using a flask server, the flask server has **No way To authenticate**, That means if you have the port open to the public, anyone can send requests.
+This is not something you want, as far as i'm aware, there are no errors in my code that would allow anyone to execute any destructive code, or something.
+That's only as far as I know, just be careful with this.

 ### Prefers Playlist over individual videos

 This entire branch was made for me to add music to my plex server with no hassle,